 A proposal to adjust two (2) parameters for two (2) Compound assets.

+Gauntlet’s simulation engine has ingested the latest market and liquidity data following the recent market crash.
 This proposal is a batch update of risk parameters to align with the Moderate risk level chosen by the Compound community.
-These parameter updates are the ninth of Gauntlet’s regular parameter recommendations as part of Dynamic Risk Parameters.
+These parameter updates are the thirteenth of Gauntlet’s regular parameter recommendations as part of Dynamic Risk Parameters.

 This set of parameter updates seeks to maintain the overall risk tolerance of the protocol while making risk trade-offs between specific assets.
 Gauntlet recently published a blog post on our parameter recommendation methodology to provide more context to the community.